gdewalters/dewalters-net/content/blog/sixthpost.md

 ---
-title: This is a fifth post (draft)
+title: This is a sixth post
 description: This is a post on My Blog about touchpoints and circling wagons.
-#permalink: /fifth-post/
+#permalink: /sixth-post/
-featuredImage: /img/05.jpg
+featuredImage: /img/06.jpg
-date: 2023-01-23
+date: 2023-12-30
 tags:
+  - Fermentum
-  - second tag
+  - Commodo
-draft: true
 ---
-This is a draft post

 # Title H1
 ## Title H2